tanyed640/JAVASCRIPT-BUTTON-APP/README.md

 </ul>

 <h3>Use  of this Project</h4>
-<p>This project is for practicing HTML, CSS, JAVASCRIPT skils.
+<p>This project is for practicing HTML, CSS, JAVASCRIPT skills.
 This is good beginner friendly project to get started with.
 It changes the background color of the buttons.</p>

 #### Steps to Use:
 ---